-come from several sources.
+All data in U.S. dollars is converted to Canadian dollars using the average exchange rate for 1990, obtained from the IMF's International Financial Statistics.
+The data for the gravity regression come from several sources.
 All trade flow data refer to merchandise flows (agriculture, mining, and manufacturing) and are for 1990.
 The intra-national Canada trade flow data are from Anderson and van Wincoop (2003); they are adjusted to remove flows associated with construction and utilities.
 The trade flows between OQ and the U.S. and between ROC and the U.S. are obtained from Statistics Canada.
-The intra-national U.S. trade flow data are computed following the approach of Wei (1996), Helliwell (1998), and others, as gross output in agriculture, mining, and manufacturing minus merchandise exports.
 Canadian GDP for 1990 is from Statistics Canada.
 U.S. GDP for 1990 is from the BEA.
-Distances between the 3 regions are computed using great circle distance between each region's centers - Toronto for OQ, Calgary for ROC, and Chicago for the U.S. Distances within regions are computed via a slight modification of Wei (1996): the within OQ distance is 0.25 times the average of the great circle distance between Toronto and Calgary and between Toronto and Chicago, and similarly for the other two regions.
+Distances between a pair of regions are trade-weighted averages of great circle distances between each province or state in a region and each province and state in the other region.
+We thank Eric van Wincoop for providing these data to us.